tayljordan/martcal/README.md

 Martcal is a Python package for calculating the distance from any point at sea to a port, accounting for land masses.
-The method used is based on spherical trigonometry, where the system finds
+The method used is based on spherical trigonometry, where the system finds,
-1. nearest port from sea using a mercator distance and 2. distance from nearest port to destination port using distance tables.
+1. nearest port from sea using a mercator distance and
+2. distance from nearest port to destination port using distance tables.

 The outcome will be the solution of resultant triangle.

 Installation